-The informal hearing will be conducted by a Regional Supervisor or another SDHC representative who is not: 1) the person who made or approved the decision under review or 2) a subordinate of this person.
+The informal hearing will be conducted by a person other than the one who made or approved the decision under review, or a subordinate of this person.

 The applicant will be provided an opportunity to present written or oral objections to the decision of the SDHC.